Don't include new status for issues in email subject

 Can people that use other email clients also suggest if email grouping works for them or not?

-#4 Updated by Francewhoa (Francois Carpentier) almost 5 years ago
+#4 Updated by Francewhoa (Francois Carpentier) about 5 years ago

 +1 for this

 #1401 doesn't work with Gmail.
 Reply from Gmail: "A conversation will break off into a new thread if the subject line of the conversation is changed" Source: http://support.google.com/mail/bin/answer.py?hl=en&answer=5900